astronomer/docs/learn/get-started-with-airflow.md

 ## Time to complete

-This tutorial takes approximately 1 hour to complete.
+This tutorial takes approximately 45 minutes to complete.

 ## Assumed knowledge